Sigrid Rausing: Personal life

-Rausing is married to South African-born TV, film and theatre producer Eric Abraham.
+Rausing's first marriage to Dennis Hotz, a South African publisher and art dealer, ended in divorce.
+In 2003, she married South African-born TV, film and theatre producer Eric Abraham.
 They own Aubrey House in Holland Park, and the Coignafearn estate, in the Monadh Liath, in the Highlands of Scotland.

+In 2024, Rausing donated £150,000 to the Labour Party.